afr114/rsvp/README.md

 By Aileen Cacayorin, Shannon Mulloy, Abdul Rahimi, Jake Glassman, and Austin Kincaid

 ###Description
 An event manager for those times when many loved-ones all come together off different flights.
+Finalist at Expedia Seattle Hackathon 2016.

 Here are the users' stories:
 * [Complete] User signs up with RSVP: The PREMIER event manager.